KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

   - **Urdhr (Well of Fate – DP / DL):** Archetypal law.
   - **Mimir (Well of Wisdom – DS / DM):** Deep intelligence.
   - **Hvergelmir (Roaring Kettle – ♾ Khaon):** Dispersive potential.
-  Together, they map the Tree’s connection to **Law, Intelligence, and Potential.**
+  Together they map the Tree’s connection to **Law, Intelligence, and Potential.**
-- **Nidhogg (🕷️ Nekron / VOS):** The serpent gnawing at the roots—symbol of the **Entropic Pull (🧨)** acting upon structure.
+- **Nidhogg (🕷️ Nekron / VOS):** The serpent gnawing at the roots — symbol of the **Entropic Pull (🧨)** acting upon structure.
 He embodies the **Void of Self**, the primordial current of dissolution that corrodes coherence from beneath the lattice.
 In Norse refraction, Nidhogg functions as the **Khaonic guardian of decay**, the living motion of Nekron consuming the roots of form to return all things toward dispersive stillness.
 - **Ratatoskr (ISS / ISM):** The squirrel running between the eagle (C↑) and Nidhogg (E↓); a **Trickster** embodiment of **Surface Mind (SM)** mediating between coherence and dissonance.

 ### 2. The Sefirotic Tree (Kabbalah)